Pork Belly Tacos with Crunchy Slaw

 pork belly slices in the oven

-When they’re looking crispy and bubbly, take them out of the oven and baste them with the glaze.
+When they’re looking a bit caramelized and bubbly, take them out of the oven and baste them with the glaze.
 Then put them back in for just 2 minutes on each side, just to get the glaze all bubbly.

 How to Make the Asian Slaw